cyanreg/avtransport/draft-qproto-spec.md

 ------------
 This packet is used to signal stream registration.

 Initializing a decoder requires additional one-off data, usually referred as `extradata`.
-This is codec-specific, and implementation-specific.
+This is codec-specific, and implementation-specific.</br>
 The layout of the data is as follows:

 | Data               | Name                | Fixed value | Description                                                               |